 Two points were then raised.
 One member raised a point as to whether it was the tradition of the House to permit the principal author of a bill to exercise sole responsibility over whether to withdraw a bill from further consideration.
-On this

-Cf. House Rules, 50th Oklahoma Legislature through 52nd Oklahoma point, the presiding officer took the point under advisement without ruling.
-46
+On this point, the presiding officer took the point under advisement without ruling.40